kj3moraes/kj3moraes/README.md

   * Java through Jetbrains Academy Java Developer Track
   * Ethical hacking through TryHackMe's Offensive Pentesting Learning Path
   * Modern Cryptography through Cryptohack and Cryptopals learning modules.
 - 🌱 I’m currently learning about linear algebra, integral calculus and C in first-year uni.
 Additionally, I am picking up pentesting skills on TryHackMe's learning path.
+I will be taking Coursera's Cryptography and Information Theory Specialization for Intermediate Learners.
+I am very excited to study about these fields in more detail.
 - 👯 I’m looking to collaborate on building secure and reliable systems.
 I wish to learn more about secure deployable APIs
 - 🤔 I’m looking for help with learning information theory and quantum information processing.

 <!--
 **LordVader31/LordVader31** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.